AllenInstitute/SHIELD_Dynamic_Gating_Analysis/analysis_code/batch_processing/README.md

 # Batch analysis of Dynamic Gating Sessions
-This code was used to generate intermediate data structures from the primary NWBs to facilitate for further analysis.
+This code was used to generate intermediate data structures from the primary NWBs to facilitate further analysis.

 # Environment Setup